manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 This mod has dependencies on [**Hal's DLL Fixes**](https://github.com/7D2DSDX/Mods/tree/master/HalDllUpdates) mod.
 Make sure you also deploy that mod for this one to work.
 The SDX Launcher shouldn't let you build if you don't have it or don't have it enabled.

+## Multiplayer
+The mod has not been fully tested for multiplayer yet, so I don't know if everything works properly.
+I hope to be able to test this soon...

 ## Vehicle Controls
 All Vehicles use the regular Keyboard Controls of the MiniBike.
 But some of them have additional Controls: